FICTION

 In the ever changing world of fiction publishing we try to keep abreast of the best in Ireland, the UK, Europe ( and the USA - in a separate collection now) .
 The curated collection here is simply ' the best of' that we have come across in our recent years of running this shop.
 Consequently, we stand behind these in that most of these books are personally recommended and will not disappoint!

-Note, we have the Irish fiction in a separate collection.
+Note, we have the Irish fiction, and American fiction, in a separate collection.

 £9.99